-This report is based on the requirements covered in the Norwegian Code of Practice for Corporate Governance (“the code”, dated 30 October 2014 http://www.nues.no), the Public Limited Companies Act and the Norwegian Accounting Act, approved by the board and published as part of the company’s annual report.
-The report is also available on the company’s webpage (https://www.walleniuswilhelmsen.com/investor-relations/).
+This report is based on the requirements covered in the Norwegian Code of Practice for Corporate Governance (‘the Code’), dated 17 October 2018 , the Public Limited Companies Act and the Norwegian Accounting Act, approved by the board and published as part of the Company’s annual report.
+The report is also available on the Company’s website.

 Comply or explain principle

-In addition to provisions and guidance that in part elaborate on company, accounting, stock exchange and securities legislations, as well as the Stock Exchange Rules (from 30 November 2005 with later amendments), the code also covers areas not addressed by legislation.
-Built on a “comply or explain” principle, the code requires the company to justify deviations from its 15 provisions and to describe alternative solutions where and if applicable.
+The Code covers provisions and guidance that in part elaborate on company, accounting, stock exchange and securities legislations, as well as the Stock Exchange Rules (from 30 November 2005 with later amendments).
+It also covers areas not addressed by legislation.
+Built on a ‘comply or explain’ principle, the Code requires the Company to justify deviations, if any, from its 15 provisions and to describe alternative solutions where and if applicable.

 Sustainable business model

 A responsible business model is necessary to be sustainable.
-Acknowledging that the company’s activities affect its surroundings, WWL issues a report consistent with the requirements of the GRI (Global Reporting Initiative) Standard.
-The Sustainability report for 2017 can be found under chapter 5.
-It describes how WWL manages its business in relation to the full sweep of environmental, social and governance issues that are material to it.
+Acknowledging that the Company’s activities affect its surroundings, Wallenius Wilhelmsen issues a report consistent with the requirements of the Global Reporting Initiative (GRI) Standard.
+The report for 2019 can be found under chapter six in this report.
+The report describes how Wallenius Wilhelmsen manages its business in relation to environmental, social and governance issues that are important to its performance and activities.

-To ensure that the right results are achieved in the right way, the company has a set of governing elements including its values, basic philosophy, leadership expectations, code of conduct, compliance polices and company principles.
-A corporate social responsibility statement is part of WWL’s governing principles.
-Making up the core of the company’s governance framework, the governing elements guide the employees in making the right decisions and navigating safely in a rapidly changing environment.
+To ensure that the right results are achieved in the correct way, the Company has a set of governing elements, including its values, basic philosophy, leadership expectations, code of conduct, compliance policies and company principles.
+A corporate social responsibility statement is part of Wallenius Wilhelmsen’s governing principles.
+Making up the core of the Company’s governance framework, the governing elements guide the employees in making the right decisions and navigating safely in a rapidly changing environment.

-A summary of the governing elements is available electronically on the company’s intranet, as written documentation and as e-learning.
-In 2017, as in 2016, anti-corruption, competition law as well as fraud and theft received particular attention.
-The focus on anti-corruption, competition law etc. will continue in 2018.
+A summary of the governing elements is available electronically on the Company’s intranet, as written and e-learning documentation.
+In 2019, as in 2018, anti-corruption, competition law, data privacy (e.g. General Data Protection Regulation), and fraud and theft received particular attention, with there being continual focus on anti-corruption, competition law and other legal aspects in 2020.